-- To be eligible, you must be currently paying federal income taxes.
+- To be eligible for the 30% tax credit you must be currently paying federal income taxes.

 - The solar tax credit is tied to your federal income tax burden — if you usually owe income taxes, it will reduce the amount you pay.
 If you usually receive a refund, it will increase the amount of your refund.
 The tax credit can zero out what you pay for a year, but it is not refundable.